kmlee0314/oa4j/README.md

 An example with a compiled version of oa4j is available in the project directory.<br>
 A version for Scala will maybe available in future releases.<br>
 ## Manager (oa4j/Native/Manager <-> at.rocworks.oa4j.base)<br>
-Examples can be found in the Java/src/test directory and in the project project directory.
+Examples can be found in the Java/src/test directory and in the project/example directory, please read the project/Example/Readme.txt. <br>
 The JClient class is an easy to use static class.
 It should be thread safe and callback functions are processed in a separate thread, so that the main WinCC OA thread/loop will not be blocked by callback functions.<br>
 ```
 // Example how to connect to WinCC OA and set some tags (datapoints)
 JManager m = new JManager();